 Bachelor of Arts in History

-|General Education Requirements||(47 credits)|
+|General Education Requirements||(53 credits)|

-|Major Requirements||(36 credits)|
+|Major Requirements||(30 credits)|

-At least two (2) 1000-level HIST courses; at least three (3) 3000-level HIST courses; either HIST 4400 or HIST 4401; and as many 2000-level courses as required - (33 credits)
+Not more than two (2) 1000-level HIST courses; at least three (3) 3000-level HIST courses; and either HIST 4400 or HIST 4401

 |Free Electives1||(22 credits)|

 A minimum of 120 credits is required for graduation.
 Up to 6 credits from the major and 6 credits from the minor may be applied toward the General Education requirements.

 WRITTEN COMMUNICATION: This requirement consists of six credits in English Composition (ENWR1101 and ENWR1102) and six credits of writing intensive courses within the major.

 SPEECH/PROFESSIONAL COMMUNICATION: Requirements consist of a three-credit course that is substantially concerned with public speaking and oral presentations, typically a course in Speech.

 QUANTITATIVE ANALYSIS: Accuplacer will place students in the appropriate class level.
 Students will take MATH 1101, 1105, 1107, or 1201 to satisfy this requirement; upper level MATH-prefix courses may be substituted with prior approval from Gildart Haase School of Computer Sciences & Engineering.